 Trinity College - BA, Economics and International Relations 2013

-I enrolled at the Rippowam Cisqua School in the fall of 1996 as a sixth grader, graduating as a ninth grader in 2000.
-Thereafter, I attended The Hotchkiss School and subsequently The Hotel School at Cornell University.
-After two years as a commercial real estate acquisitions analyst at a life insurance company in NYC, I enrolled at the Wharton School of Business at the University of Pennsylvania to pursue my MBA, double-majoring in Finance and Management.
-After 7 years of work in real estate investment banking and real estate private equity, I joined CPP Investments (Canada Pension Plan Investment Board) to acquire office and healthcare real estate properties on behalf of their US portfolio.
+Jay Fischer enrolled at the Rippowam Cisqua School in the fall of 1996 as a sixth grader, graduating as a ninth grader in 2000.
+Thereafter, he attended The Hotchkiss School and subsequently The Hotel School at Cornell University.
+After two years as a commercial real estate acquisitions analyst at a life insurance company in NYC, he enrolled at the Wharton School of Business at the University of Pennsylvania to pursue his MBA, double-majoring in Finance and Management.
+After 7 years of work in real estate investment banking and real estate private equity, Jay joined CPP Investments (Canada Pension Plan Investment Board) to acquire office and healthcare real estate properties on behalf of their US portfolio.

 Rippowam Cisqua School - 2000

 Cornell University - BS, Hotel Administration 2007

 Wharton School of Business - MBA, Finance and Management 2012

 Missy Walker is a film and television producer based in New York City.
 She first discovered her passion for storytelling in her seventh grade English class at Rippowam.
 With a focus in the documentary space, Missy has produced programming for Netflix, FOX, MSNBC, ABC, CBS, A&E, and more.
 Missy serves on the Young Associates Committee of the Nantucket Conservation Foundation, with a focus on the annual Race for Open Space.
 She is a third-generation Rippowam alumna and is passionate about the RCS community.

 Tulane University - BA, English Language and Literature 2014